 About Washington State

-Founded by the black pioneer George Washington Bush and his white wife Isabella James Bush, starting with four white families in Tumwater, Washington, the state came into being as the 42nd state in US on November 11, 1889.
-Ever since, the state has grown manifolds in terms of population and infrastructure with an estimated population of 6,395,798 as per 2005 US census.
-The population of Washington State grows every year due to immigration from outside US, migration within the country and natural increase.
-Over ten percent of the total population is comprised of residents of foreign origin, including German, English, Irish, Norwegian, Mexican and Filipino.
-The richness of Washington State population is further glamorized by the unique cultural contributions of many Native Americans tribes, which are renowned for their totem poles and their ornately carved canoes and masks.
+Founded by the black pioneer George Washington Bush and his white wife Isabella James Bush, starting with four white families in Tumwater, Washington, the state came into being as the 42nd state in the US on November 11, 1889.
+Ever since the state has grown manifolds in terms of population and infrastructure with an estimated population of 6,395,798 as per the 2005 US census.
+The population of Washington State grows every year due to immigration from outside the US, migration within the country, and natural increase.
+Over ten percent of the total population is comprised of residents of foreign origin, including German, English, Irish, Norwegian, Mexican, and Filipino.
+The richness of the Washington State population is further glamorized by the unique cultural contributions of many Native American tribes, which are renowned for their totem poles and their ornately carved canoes and masks.

-The State also presents rich spectrum of religious beliefs within the vicinity, with as many as twenty five percent of the residents identifying themselves as non-religious.
-In fact, statistics reveal highest percentage of non-religious people and lowest percentage of Christian population in the Washington state as compared to any other US state.
+The State also presents a rich spectrum of religious beliefs within the vicinity, with as many as twenty-five percent of the residents identifying themselves as non-religious.
+In fact, statistics reveal the highest percentage of non-religious people and the lowest percentage of the Christian population in Washington state as compared to any other US state.